-2. REGULAR GRANT APPLICATION PROPOSALS Consider five (5) Regular Grant proposals by non-profit organizations requesting funds from the Foundation.
-Recommend Funding to the SMCF Board.
+1. GRANT APPLICATION PROPOSAL Consider one (1) Regular Grant proposal by non-profit organizations requesting funds from the Foundation.

 (A) TRI-CITY HOSPITAL FOUNDATION - Request for funding in the amount of \$6,250 for their Lung Cancer Screening Program, assessing and referring 25 high risk individuals who reside in San Marcos to screening with low-dose computed tomography (LDCT).